-The streetscape on all four bounding streets is spacious, and existing street trees have been retained, where possible at all corners, the buildings have been set back to provide intimately scaled plazas.
+The streetscape on all four bounding streets is spacious, and existing street trees have been retained.
+A future separated bike lane is illustrated along Yates Street.
+Where possible at all corners, the buildings have been set back to provide intimately scaled plaza spaces.

-The perimeter block configuration of buildings features central courtyards on the podium roof which provide outdoor space for residents and ample light and visual interest from within the buildings.
+The perimeter block configuration of buildings features central courtyards on the podium rooftop, which provide private outdoor space for residents and ample light and visual interest from within the buildings.